Ricochet-Exchange/ric-reward/README.md

 The owner may:

 -   Call `setRewardActive`, which adds or removes a token to or from the rewards list.

--   Call `withdrawFor`, which withdraws a token on another account's behalf and updates their flow.

--   Call `batchWithdrawFor`, which does the same as `withdrawFor`, but in batch.

-The last two, `withdrawFor` and `batchWithdrawFor` are to be used _only_ in emergencies, for example if liquidity tokens need to be withdrawn immediately and the user cannot be reached, or if invalid tokens are sent to the contract that need to be withdrawn immediately and the user cannot be reached.

 ## Superfluid Integration